History of water filters: Mesoamerica

 The Classic Maya at Palenque made household water filters using locally abundant limestone carved into a porous cylinder, made so as to work in a manner strikingly similar to Modern ceramic water filters.

+Medieval Period

+The eighth century Arabian alchemist, Gerber, described various stills for purifying water that used wick siphons — to transfer water from one vessel to another.Persian engineer Al-Karaji (c.
+953) wrote a book, The Extraction of Hidden Waters, which gave an early description of a water filtration process.

 Modern history

 Sir Francis Bacon in his famous compilation "A Natural History of Ten Centuries" 1627 (Baker & Taras, 1981) discussed desalination and began the first scientific experimentation into water filtration.
 He believed that if seawater was allowed to percolate through the sand, it would be purified of salt.
 He thought that sand particles would obstruct the passage of salt in the water.
 Although his hypothesis was proven incorrect, it marked the beginning of a new interest in the field.

 An experiment of sand filtration was illustrated by the Italian physician Lucas Antonius Portius.
 He wrote about the multiple sand filtration method in his work "Soldier's Vade Mecum".
 He illustrated water filtration experiment by using three pairs of sand filters.

 Fathers of microscopy, Antonie van Leeuwenhoek and Robert Hooke, used the newly invented microscope to observe for the first time small material particles that lay suspended in the water, laying the groundwork for the future understanding of waterborne pathogens.